COJO-intelligence/passwordmanager/README.md

 * New entries aiming to improve the quality of the stored information (Account Type, Date Created, Date Modified and "Deactivated?" checkbox);
 * New utility feature in the form of a random password generator;
 * Inactivity for 15 minutes will lock the application;
-* Various security improvements (Key derivation function for the login, Main password type switch from String to CharArray, Changed encryption algorithm to AES in Galois Counter Mode to provide a form of protection against data tampering).
+* Various security improvements (Key derivation function for the login, Main password type switch from String to CharArray, Changed encryption algorithm to AES in Galois Counter Mode to provide a form of protection against data tampering):

 1. *Key Derivation* + *SHA-512* with salts - used for storing passwords;
     ```java